b1thunt3r/awesome-EPiServer/README.md

 - [EPiServer Nuget Feed](http://nuget.episerver.com/)

 ### Other Sites
-- [World](http://world.episerver.com/) - It never hurts to have most of the obvious in the list...
+- [:globe_with_meridians: World](http://world.episerver.com/) - It never hurts to have most of the obvious in the list...
 - [:octocat: awesome-EPiServer 7.5](https://github.com/giladDAN/awesome-EPiServer) - Didn't really know about this one, when I started with this list.